AWegnerGitHub/awegnergithub.github.io-content/2019_03_13_home_network_upgrade.md

 not sure where the last two will go yet, but I'll find a spot eventually.

 These access points are handling the three networks without any issues.
-The trust home devices are on one network, the smart home devices are on another, and a third guest network is used occasionally with no issues.
+The trusted home devices are on one network, the smart home devices are on another, and a third guest network is used occasionally with no issues.

 ### Cloud Key (Gen 1)

 This is the device I wish I'd researched a little more before purchasing.
-I see it's purpose, but I don't need it.
+I see its purpose, but I don't need it.
 I can run the UniFi controller on my Ubuntu server.
 It took a little bit of work to get it installed because of port conflicts with GitLab and poor error messages, but once that was figured out, it works just fine.